mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 Werner and colleagues [@werner_pair_2009; denner_computer_2007] investigate pair programming as way to adress gender gap and extending research on collaborative problem solving in computer coding.

-They cite research challalenging the gender aspect of bricolage / abstract duality, but propose a need for more research on programming styles and stragegies [@denner_computer_2007] Thier own research underlies that while pair programming is an inclusive stragety benefial to all but in particular to narrow participation gaps due to gender and socio-economic factors [@werner_pair_2009, p.31].
+They cite research challenging the gender aspect of bricolage / abstract duality, but propose a need for more research on programming styles and strategies [@denner_computer_2007] Their own research underlies that while pair programming is an inclusive strategy beneficial to all but in particular to narrow participation gaps due to gender and socio-economic factors [@werner_pair_2009, p.31].

 In Denner's research, pair programming involved social learning elements and can model a greater choices for students in they way they solve problems and opportunities to develop identities.
 The process of building an identity in a community with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).